Jungkook's net worth and most expensive things owned by the BTS singer

 — Bangtan Style⁷ (slow) (@Bangtan_Style07) March 6, 2022

-The singer has previously sported a number of fancy clothing items including a USD 25,900 Louis Vuitton monogram zipped hoodie, a USD 5,500 Gucci Eco-Cashmere coat, and a Saint Laurent Teddy embellished bomber jacket costing USD 3,290 among other things.
+The singer has previously sported a number of fancy clothing items including a USD 25,900 (over INR 21 lakh) Louis Vuitton monogram zipped hoodie, a USD 5,500 Gucci Eco-Cashmere coat, and a Saint Laurent Teddy embellished bomber jacket costing USD 3,290 (INR 2.72 lakh approx.)among other things.

 Coming to his watch collection, Jungkook loves Rolex.
 The singer has flaunted swanky timepieces from the brand on many occasions.
-These include the Rolex Day-Date Series watch with an exclusive President Bracelet, which comes at a starting price of USD 36,600.
-Another piece owned by Jungkook is the Cosmograph Daytona by Rolex, which has an estimated cost of USD 35,000.
+These include the Rolex Day-Date Series watch with an exclusive President Bracelet, which comes at a starting price of USD 36,600 (over INR 30 lakh approx.).
+Another piece owned by Jungkook is the Cosmograph Daytona by Rolex, which has an estimated cost of USD 35,000 (over INR 28 lakh approx.).
 We wonder what else is there in Jungkook’s ultra-luxe and stylish wardrobe!

 Shop pre-owned Rolex watches here